apnit/TicTacToe-Minecraft/plugins/MohammadAsadpour/README.md

 ## How To Use

-#### Starting the game (/challenge "anotherPlayer") -> (/accept) or (/deny)
+### Starting the game

-To start the game, use the command ( /challenge "anotherPlayer" ), and call another player.
+To start a Tic-Tac-Toe game, use the command `/challenge <anotherPlayer>`, and call an online player in the server.

-        NOTE: In order to be able to call the /challenge command, your surrounding area must be empty.
+        NOTE: In order to be able to call this command, your surrounding area must be empty.

-If the player is online, a message is sent to them, and they have 20 seconds to either /accept or /deny.
+If the player is online, a message is sent to them, and they have 20 seconds to either `/accept` or `/deny`.
 If the plays accepts the challenge, both of you will be teleported to a game arena, where you will make your moves, starting with you.

         NOTE: The plugin is designed to be able to handle multiple games at the same time.
               However, due to the lack of resources, this feauture is not tested yet.

-#### Placing pieces (/put "number")
+### Placing the pieces

 You can place your move in two ways:
-  1. By using the command ( /put "number" ), with a number between 1 and 9
+  - By using the command `/put <number>`, with a number between 1 and 9
-  2. By right clicking on the block of your choice
+  - By right clicking on the block of your choice

 By doing this, the block will change color to the color of the player.
-  1. The player who started the game will be RED.
+  - The player who started the game will be RED.
-  2. The player who was challenged will be BLUE.
+  - The player who was challenged will be BLUE.

-#### Saving a game & Loading in the future (/save) & (/load "gameName")
+### Saving and loading a game

 Players can use the command /save, to save the game they are currently playing.
-After this, the arena will be destroyed, and a message will annouce to the players a game name which they can use to later continue the game with the command ( /load "gameName" ).
+After this, the arena will be destroyed, and a message will annouce to the players a game name which they can use to later continue the game with the command `/load <gameName>`.

-#### Viewing scores using Scoreboard (/scoreboard) & (/scoreboard clear)
+### Viewing scores using the Scoreboard

 The plugin allows each player to see the amount of times that they won, lost, or tied with another player.
-  1. By calling the command /scoreboard, you can view your own.
+  - By calling the command `/scoreboard`, you can view your own.
-  2. By calling the command /scoreboard oncemore, you can hide it.
+  - By calling the command `/scoreboard` oncemore, you can hide it.
-  3. By calling the command ( /scoreboard clear ), you can clear your scoreboard.
+  - By calling the command `/scoreboard clear`, you can clear your scoreboard.

 [Back To The Top](#tictactoe)